The Beer Archives

 Settle in for a glass of this well-rounded East Coast DIPA.
 Featuring a variety of flavorful, fruity hops, this beer will surprise you with every cloudy sip.

-Refined Fool and our friends at Blackwater Coffee & Tea Company, Sarnia's micro-roaster, have conceived what can only be described as a magical coffee/beer love child.
+Refined Fool and our friends at Ground Up Roastery, Sarnia's artisian coffee roasting company, have conceived what can only be described as a magical coffee/beer love child.
 It’s a stout fortified with coffee, chocolate, oatmeal and passion.

 That’s When Ted Fought the Mailman